parijat-purohit/django-graphql/README.md

 ```
 ### Testing the Queries

-Use the GraphiQL interface (available at the `/graphql` endpoint) or any GraphQL client (such as Postman) to test the following queries:
+Use the GraphiQL interface (available at the `/graphql` endpoint) to test the following queries:

 ### Fetch all books: